Agora (company): Agora's business

 Agora's flagship business is Gazeta Wyborcza, which in 2012 was Poland's largest daily with 3.48 million readers, and sold 257 thousand copies per day that year.
-"Gazeta" combines a national newspaper with regional pages and thematic supplements.
-In 2012 "Gazeta's" advertising sales reached PLN 202.9 million, while its share in the newspaper advertising market was 36.5%.
+"Wyborcza" combines a national newspaper with regional pages and thematic supplements.
+In 2012 "Wyborcza" advertising sales reached PLN 202.9 million, while its share in the newspaper advertising market was 36.5%.

 Agora also publishes a free newspaper Metro, the third most read nationwide daily in Poland.
 In 2012, Metro distributed 348 thousand copies in 18 Polish cities.
 It is the only free nationwide daily in the Polish newspaper market.

 Agora is also present in the outdoor advertising through its subsidiary company AMS, one of the leading players in out-of-home advertising.
 In 2012, the advertising sales of AMS reached PLN 162.1 million and its share in the outdoor advertising market stood at almost 30%.

 Agora owns a majority stake in Helios, the second largest cinema operator in Poland.
 Helios was established in 1993 and following acquisitions (including the 5 multiplex cinemas under the Kinoplex brand in 2007) it operates 31 cinemas in Poland including 30 multiplexes and one traditional cinema.
 As of 31 December 2012, Helios cinemas offered a total of 166 screens and almost 356 thousand seats.

 Currently, Agora owns over several dozens of themed, classified, entertainment and social services belonging to the Gazeta.pl group: Gazeta.pl, Wyborcza.pl, Blox.pl and Sport.pl as well as portals and classified services GazetaPraca.pl and Domiporta.pl.

 Agora also offers Internet film series and content from its Internet services by means of mobile technology.
 Online advertising service agencies include GlossyMedia.pl, SearchLab.pl, AdPlayer.pl, PayPer.pl and HandyNet.pl.
 At the end of 2012, the total reach of Gazeta.pl Group's Internet services amounted to 59.1%, to 11.4 million users, allowing Gazeta.pl Group to become the third biggest portal in Poland.

 Agora owns a group of local radio stations operating under two brands: Złote Przeboje (English: Golden Hits) and Rock Radio (modern rock format – formerly Roxy FM, playing varied indie music), a regional news station TOK FM, and an Internet radio platform Tuba with the service tuba FM which was the first one in Poland to offer its users creation and sharing of radio channels.

 Publishing activities of Agora comprise several color magazines on topics including shopping, interior design, culinary, parenting and lifestyle issues.
 Combined paid circulation of Agora's monthlies in 2012 was over 875 thousand copies.

 Currently, apart from the standard activity such as publishing and distribution of book series, the company operates in new fields such as co-production and distribution of large-screen films (for example Drogówka) as well as co-production of cultural events including Woody Allen's concert in Warsaw.

 Agora tried to build its own group shopping portal HappyDay.pl.
 This was closed on 2 January 2014.